Sylvie von Duuglas-Ittuis creating Muay Thai articles, Documentary Videos and Fights from Thailand

 With patron help I've created the Muay Thai Roundtable forum, the best deep discussion Muay Thai space on the Internet.

 For patrons in particular, beyond everything else, I've saved the best.
 I've created exclusive article and feature content.
 Here is a Table of Contents for the exclusive material patrons only can access: Table of Contents - Exclusive material - there are magazine level articles, diary entries, behind the scenes footage and interviews, burnout workouts, updates on my diet and nutrition, fight footage with my commentary, in-depth breakdown analysis of video with legends, and translated interviews with great fighters of Thailand's past.
 This is all in addition to the Muay Thai Library itself, which is the foremost digital archive of Thai techniques available, anywhere, which patrons have access to.
 There is a huge amount of exclusive content for my patrons.

-Among all else I've also, with my fellow female fighter friend Emma Thomas, established a Muay Thai internet forum: The Muay Thai Roundtable.
+Among all else I've also established a Muay Thai internet forum: The Muay Thai Roundtable.
 This is a one of a kind internet space, designed for the sharing of knowledge, far from the argument-driven sites that are more common in the fighting arts.
 In fact, the forum also has a Women Only section where women can find fellow female athletes to turn to for support or as knowledge sources, as women often can find themselves isolated in gym spaces.
-And I produce a monthly podcast with my fellow fight-friend Emma Thomas, Two Ladies in the Kingdom, covering female Muay Thai in Thailand, and other aspects of the Thailand life.

 There are also several long term plans for books in the works, including a female fighter's guide for women in Thailand, and perhaps my personal story as well.